rust-lang/rust-by-example/src/variables/input.md

 Variables in Rust are declared using the `let` keyword.
-Variables are immutable by default and mutability can be specified using the `mut` modifier.
+Variables are immutable by default, but this can be overridden using the `mut` qualifier.

 {variables.rs}